 - Year, make, model, and estimated value of the car you’ll be buying

 U.S. Bank states that applicants should have “good credit,” but there’s no detail provided on a specific minimum credit score.
 In most cases, you’ll usually enjoy a better interest rate when you have a higher credit rating.
-If you’re looking for an auto loan that’s ideal for applicants with lower credit scores, a U.S. Bank auto loan probably isn’t the right choice for you.
+So if you’re looking for an auto loan that’s ideal for applicants with lower credit scores, a U.S. Bank auto loan probably isn’t the right choice for you.

 While you’ll need to provide information about the specific vehicle you’re going to buy when you apply for a loan, U.S. Bank also offers a pre-approval process.
 This pre-approval option is ideal if you’re still shopping for a car.
-It can also help you to better understand how much money you’ll be able to finance, and what your monthly payments will look like.
+It can also help you to better understand how much money you’ll be able to finance and what your monthly payments will look like.
 With this information, you can focus on vehicles that fit into your monthly budget.

 Types of Auto Loans Available Through U.S. Bank

 In addition to new loans, U.S. Bank also offers refinancing on existing auto loans.
 By refinancing your loan, you may be eligible for a lower interest rate.
-This lower interest rate could potentially save you money and reduce your monthly payments, depending on your loan term.
+This lower interest rate could save you money and reduce your monthly payments, depending on your loan term.

-If you’re considering leasing a car, rather than buying, U.S. Bank offers AutoPay to ensure that you never miss a lease payment deadline.
+If you’re considering leasing a car rather than buying, U.S. Bank offers AutoPay to ensure that you never miss a lease payment deadline.
 You can also sign up for AutoPay with your U.S. Bank loan.
-Since your payments will be made automatically, in full, and on time, this option can help you to maintain a good credit score and avoid any late payment penalties or fees.
+Since your payments will be made automatically, in full, and on time, this option can help you maintain a good credit score and avoid any late payment penalties or fees.